EdSwarthout/CodeMirrorEmacsReplit/replit.md

 ### Database Setup
 - PostgreSQL schema defined in `shared/schema.ts`
 - Drizzle handles migrations and type generation
+- Automatic adapter selection: Neon serverless for cloud, standard pg for local
-- Fallback to in-memory storage for development
+- Smart fallback to in-memory storage when no DATABASE_URL available
-- Connection pooling via Neon serverless adapter
+- Sample files automatically created on first run when database is empty